christophetd/docker-python-sandbox/README.md

 The fact that the untrusted programs only run for a limited amount of time (typically a few seconds) and that the resources it uses are freed afterwards also lowers the risk of abusive resource usage.

-What you should **not** do:

-- run code using this library as root.
+**Do not run code using this library as root**.
 If you run code using this library as root, kittens will die.
 To let a non-root user use Docker, simply add it to the `docker` group:

 ```
 usermod -a -G docker your-user
 ```

-- ignore the section below if you are interested to use this library in production
+Please read carefully the section below if you are interested to use this library in production.

 ### Running it in production